lawrencecox1234/GridGame/README.md

 * I took inspiration from the code from the "Android Game Development : Endless Runner Game in Android" course on Udemy by Sandip Bhattacharya to help complete my project
 * This Udemy course game is quite different to my game:
-    * The udemy course game involves a santa character that endless runs and then you tap the screen to jump to avoid the obstacles which move from left to right on the screen.
+    * The udemy course game involves a santa character that endlessly runs and then you tap the screen to jump to avoid the obstacles which move from left to right on the screen.
 	* Everytime you jump over an obstacle you gain a point

 ## My game explanation